Oak Native American Ethnographic Collection

 Institute Speaker Series

-The Institute for Human Science and Culture Speaker Series features Indigenous experts and scholars discussing the harmful historical collecting practices that brought ancestral belongings into museums and private collections; efforts to reconnect collection items to their communities of origin; and the reparative work of reclaiming communities’ cultural objects.
+The 2024-2025 Institute for Human Science and Culture Speaker Series featured Indigenous experts and scholars discussing the historical collecting practices that brought ancestral belongings into museums and private collections; efforts to reconnect collection items to their communities of origin; and the reparative work of reclaiming communities’ cultural objects.

-The Institute Speaker Series is presented in partnership with Summit Metro Parks.
+The Institute Speaker Series was funded by Ohio Humanities and presented in partnership with Summit Metro Parks.